Parish (Denmark): History

+Parish registers

+Beginning in 1645, Danish pastors were required by royal legislation to record parish registers.
+These parish registers, also known as church books (kirkebøger), recorded church events, including births, baptisms, confirmations, deaths, and marriages that happened within a parish's jurisdiction.
+Initially, these registers were very unregulated and the information recorded varied greatly from one parish to the next.
+Parish registers from this era may be incomplete, inconsistent, and contain errors.

+In 1812, new legislation was introduced which required that it be completed on regulated forms produced by a national office.
+It also required that two copies of the register be produced by each parish, with one copy written by the priest and one by a dean, and both stored in separate buildings to prevent the destruction of both in case of fire.
+Since these measures came into force, all church ceremonies have been recorded on parish registers in Denmark.
+Today, the register is a valuable tool for genealogical research.
+In 2001, civil registrations were merged into a national computerized system (elektronisk kirkebog), now handled by around 500 parish priests.

+Although the register is produced by the church, it is considered legally valid.
+As such, all Danish citizens, regardless of their affiliation to the Church of Denmark, are required to report births to their local church authority to be recorded on the register.

 Civil and church administrations

 Between 1662 and the Danish municipal reform of 1970, each parish was assigned to a hundred (herred) which in turn was part of a county (amt).
 In 1970, the hundreds lost their administrative functions and the counties were dissolved at the end of 2006.
 Since 2007, each municipality comprises one or more parishes, and in turn belongs to a region.

 Each parish is assigned to a deanery (provsti), in turn forming part of a diocese (stift).
 Some parishes are administered collectively as a pastorat, with usually one or two priests providing religions services in the area.

 The civic registration of births, marriages and deaths is conducted by the Church of Denmark.
 Historically, a number of religious minorities have been awarded the same right concerning their own members, notable the Jewish and Calvinist communities in Denmark.
 An exception to the historical system of parish-level registers is South Jutland where registers are kept by the local municipalities (Haderslev, Sønderborg, Tønder, and Aabenraa Municipalities).
-This administrative divergence dates from the 1864-1920 period when the South Jutland region was part of Prussia.
+This administrative divergence dates from 1864–1920, when the region was part of Prussia.